Retiring in Georgia

 3. Gainesville: This small city in northeast Georgia is home to several top-rated medical facilities and has a low cost of living.
 There are plenty of outdoor activities, including hiking, fishing, and boating on nearby Lake Lanier.

-4. Augusta: Located on the banks of the Savannah River, Augusta has a mild climate, low cost of living, and excellent healthcare facilities.
+4. Augusta: Located on the banks of the Savannah River, Augusta has a mild climate, a low cost of living, and excellent healthcare facilities.
 There are several golf courses and parks, and the city is known for its annual Masters golf tournament.

 5. St. Marys: This charming coastal town is located near the Georgia-Florida border and offers a laid-back lifestyle with access to beautiful beaches, boating, and fishing.
 The cost of living is lower than many other coastal areas, and there are several healthcare facilities in the area.